AlexScheller/huffman-compression/README.md

 ```(...[(1-2)Unicode Character][(1)length of the character's code]...)```

-Note that because the length of the characters code is expressed
+Note that because the length of a given character's code is expressed
 by a single byte, the maximum length (and therefore maximum count
 of unique symbols) is limited to 255.